'Intense' Iran nuclear talks resume as Germany calls for rapid progress - Up News Info

 China’s top envoy said the main sticking point was U.S. sanctions.
 “Our message to them (the United States) is that they should stop shilly-shallying by moving decisively to sanction-lifting,” China’s ambassador to the U.N. nuclear watchdog, Wang Qun, told reporters.

 On the steps Iran must take to return to compliance with the deal, Wang said: “To a great extent, the major issues have been worked out as a matter of principle, though I think there are some fixes (left).”
-(Additional reporting by Sabine Siebold and Vera Eckert in Frankfurt Editing by David Holmes)
+(Additional reporting by Sabine Siebold and Vera Eckert in Frankfurt, and Dubai newsroom Editing by David Holmes, William Maclean)